rabssm/Radiometer/README.md

 # Radiometer for measuring fireball light intensities using an Adafruit TSL2591 digital light sensor

 ## Hardware
-A Raspberry Pi Zero, 2, 3 or 4 running Raspbian Bullseye.
+A Raspberry Pi Zero, 2, 3 or 4 running Raspbian Bookworm.

 A TSL2591 light sensor with I2C data and power connectors.